About Us

 Worship and Prayer

-The foundation and source of our life in the religious community is a living relationship with God.
-We draw strength and joy for our life and work from the daily celebration of the Eucharist, communal and personal prayer, and contemplation of God’s Word.
+The foundation and life source of our religious community stems from our living relationship with God.
+We are able to draw from our daily celebration of the Eucharist, our communal and personal prayers, and our contemplation of God’s Word, the necessary strength and joy needed for our daily lives.

-In the morning and evening, we pray the Liturgy of the Hours, participating in the worldwide praise of God by the Church.
-Our daily schedule includes times for silence and private prayer.
+Every morning and evening, we pray the Liturgy of the Hours and we join with the worldwide church in praise for our God.
+Our daily schedule includes times for meditation and personal prayer.

 Eucharistic adoration, various forms of prayer in the liturgical year, and the traditions of our religious community deepen our relationship with God and strengthen our unity.